larson-group/clubb_release/Readme.txt

 this has not been tested.
 We use the Portland Group compiler, version 5.2-4 on Redhat EL3.
-G95 currently only works -ffast-math off (this is an unsafe optimization) Sun's f95 8.1 on Solaris appears to work for hoc_tuner, but has not been rigorously tested.
+G95 currently only works -ffast-math off (this is an unsafe optimization) Sun's f95 8.1 and 8.2 on x86 Solaris appears to work for hoc_tuner, but has not been as rigorously tested.
+Compaq fortran on Alpha also appears to work.
 The GNU fortran compiler (gcc 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.